Changes in Status

 The Tri Agencies have specific guidelines that are described below.
 Many sponsors adopt the Tri Agency guidelines so the information is useful regardless where your funding comes from.

 Generally, the Agencies accept sabbatical/research leave (paid or unpaid) up to one year without prior notification.
 A SFU PI will continue to receive instalments/annual commitments during the period of sabbatical/research leave.
 No additional funds will be given to cover the period of sabbatical/research leave.

-A SFU PI who takes a sabbatical leave for more than one year should notify the funding agency and Research Services (email@example.com).
+A SFU PI who takes a sabbatical leave for more than one year should notify the funding agency and Research Services (firstname.lastname@example.org).
 The Agencies will consider terminating grants when the PI takes a sabbatical leave for more than one year.
-In addition, there must be a one-year period between two sabbatical/research leaves for a grant to continue.
+In addition, there must be at least one year between two sabbatical/research leaves for a grant to continue.